logo image

 RS Home

-The Battle of Bannockburn Visitor Centre is situated two miles south of Stirling centre.
+The Battle of Bannockburn Visitor Centre two miles south of Stirling centre, for the Battle in June 1314 that led to Robert the Bruce becoming King of an independent Scotland.

-The Monument can be visited any time free, with the Visitor Centre open in Summer, 9.30am to 5.30pm.
-Winter, 10am to 5pm, with an entrance fee.
+The Monument can be visited any time free, with the Visitor Centre open 10.00 to 17.00 with an entrance fee.
 Postcode: FK7 0PN

 For Images on Mobile swipe right